haasonsaas/mac-agent/README.md

 # A complex, multi-step command
 ./do.sh "Find the current weather in London, create a file named weather.txt with the information, and then print the file's content."

+# Using the AppleScriptTool to display a notification
+./do.sh "Display a notification saying 'Hello from your Mac Agent!'"
 ```

 ## Testing